-Art plays a vital role in the area with Space for Public Art - a street-level space for local artists and designers to grab the attention of passers-by - and Bene Rialto, featuring emerging brands, an educational co-working space and experiential event space.
+Art plays a vital role in the area with Space for Public Art - a street-level space for local artists and designers to grab the attention of passers-by.
 For a mix of art and café culture, MacarOn Café and Café Grumpy are popular destinations.